seiler-emerson/Entra21_Project_EMR_2022/README.md

 ----

-# Instructions for running the Project
+# Instructions for execute the Project

-1. Make a copy of the project to your machine:
+1. Make a project copy to your machine:
     - git clone https://github.com/seiler-emerson/Entra21_Project_EMR_2022.git
     -Or a direct download from the page [HERE](https://github.com/seiler-emerson/Entra21_Project_EMR_2022).
-    - Import the project into your IDE and run the application.
+    - Import the project into your IDE and execute the application.
-        - Tutorial on how to import a project in the Eclipse IDE [HERE](https://www.youtube.com/watch?v=R-8OF9ipeT8).
+        - Tutorial how to import a project in the Eclipse IDE [HERE](https://www.youtube.com/watch?v=R-8OF9ipeT8).
 2. Run via replica
     - ICON WITH LINK